ruizhaogit/music/README.md

 Here is the code for our paper "Mutual Information-based State-Control for Intrinsically Motivated Reinforcement Learning".

+The code was developed by Rui Zhao during a research internship at Horizon Robotics Inc. Cupertino, CA, USA.

-The paper is under review.
+The paper is under review at a conference.

 Our code is based on OpenAI Baselines (link: https://github.com/openai/baselines).